jagrusy/productivity-suite/refocus/README.md

-# Distraction Blocker Chrome Extension
+# ReFocus Chrome Extension

-This extension helps you stay focused by blocking distracting websites and redirecting you to a list of productive sites that you curate.
+This extension helps you stay focused by redirecting you from distracting websites to a list of productive sites that you curate.

 ## How to Install

 1. Open Chrome and navigate to `chrome://extensions`.
 2. Enable **"Developer mode"** using the toggle switch in the top-right corner.
 3. Click the **"Load unpacked"** button that appears.
-4. In the file selection dialog, choose the `distraction-blocker` directory that contains this `README.md` file.
+4. In the file selection dialog, choose the `refocus` directory that contains this `README.md` file.
 5. The extension should now be loaded and active!
 You will see its icon in the Chrome toolbar.

 ## How to Use